uwescience/git-intermediate/instructor-notes.md

 4. Ask all of them to work on modifying the same file.

     We will be working with the file [git-review.md](git-review.md).

-Assign a number to each participant and ask them to answer the question with this number line in their own words (if they have never seen the command they can google the answer but more important is their interpretation).
+    Assign a number to each participant and ask them to
+    - respond to the corresponding question in their own words (if they have never seen the command they can google the answer but more important is their interpretation)
+    - submit a PR with the modified file

 ***Did this activity cause some problems: why or why not?***